List of NHL seasons: 1967–1992: Expansion era

+1992–2017: Further expansion

 In 1993, coinciding with the naming of Gary Bettman as commissioner, the league re-organized into the Eastern and Western Conferences, with two divisions each, organized along geographical lines.
 The playoff format was changed to provide conference champions without divisional playoff champions.
 A new round of expansion began.
 By 2000–01, the number of teams increased to 30 and the number of divisions increased to six.
-This era has seen five seasons where the seasons were changed, three due to labour disputes between the NHL and the players' union, and two due to the COVID-19 pandemic.
+This era has seen three seasons changed due to labour disputes between the NHL and the players' union.
 The 1994–95 and 2012–13 seasons were shortened to 48 intraconference games, and the 2004–05 season's games were cancelled entirely.
-The 2019–20 season was stopped at 68–71 games due to the COVID–19 pandemic, and resulted in a one-time playoff format change involving 24 teams; the subsequent 2020–21 season was shortened to 56 intradivisional games, with teams temporarily realigned and the playoff format modified.
 According to the 2011 NHL Guide and Record Book, the NHL includes the 2004–05 season in its count of seasons.
 For example, the 2011 NHL Guide lists the Tampa Bay Lightning as entering their 19th 'NHL Season', although a count of the Lightning's seasons of play would determine the 2010–11 season to be their 18th season of play.